 Insurance disputes may be heard in either the ordinary or administrative jurisdiction, according to the identity of the insured.
 Cases are heard by professional judges appointed by an independent government agency.
 Juries are not used in Colombia.

-Traditionally, the court system has suffered badly from delays; the World Bank ranks the speed of Colombian justice at 177th in a survey of 190 countries.109 In practice, a commercial case proceeding in the ordinary jurisdiction takes an average of three-and-a-half years to reach a first instance decision.
+Traditionally, the court system has suffered badly from delays.
+In practice, a commercial case proceeding in the ordinary jurisdiction takes an average of three-and-a-half years to reach a first instance decision.
 Appeals can add a further three years.
 Administrative proceedings last substantially longer: it is not uncommon for a case before the courts of the administrative jurisdiction to run for more than a decade.
 During the covid-19 pandemic, the courts were closed between March and July 2020.
 After July 2020, the Colombian court system operated mostly virtually and underwent an important digital transformation, which has already had, and is likely to continue to have, a positive impact on the management and duration of court proceedings.110

 Commercial cases follow a particular sequence.
 The typical components of an action before the courts of the ordinary jurisdiction are explained below.
 The new measures set out during the pandemic have allowed for virtual hearings and more flexible service methods, making proceedings nimbler.
 This is a detailed explanation because in many respects it is also representative of the procedure followed in domestic arbitration and in the administrative jurisdiction:

 - If mediation is unsuccessful, the claimant must file a formal complaint112 within the limitation period.
 The filing of the formal claim interrupts limitation from running.
 If the claim is formally valid, it is admitted by the judge and personal service is made on the defendant.
 The defendant has 20 days to answer the claim and detail any 'previous exceptions', such as lack of jurisdiction or breach of an arbitration clause.113

 - Once the claim has been answered, the judge decides the previous exceptions, if any.
 If the exceptions are successful, the claim is returned to the claimant, otherwise a date is set for the initial hearing.